louisnguyenn/louisnguyenn/README.md

 ## 💫 About Me
 - Studying [Engineering Systems and Computing](https://www.uoguelph.ca/programs/engineering-systems-and-computing/) at the [University of Guelph](https://www.uoguelph.ca/)
 - Passionate about building efficient software solutions that bridge hardware and software
-- Enjoy physical and competitive activities like powerlifting, basketball, and badminton

 ## 🚀 What I'm Up To